-Fertilization is the fusion of genetic material from the sperm and egg, resulting in the formation of a zygote.
+Fertilization occurs when the genetic material from a sperm cell merges with that of an egg cell, leading to the creation of a zygote.
 It is a crucial step in sexual reproduction, enabling the combination of genetic material from both parents.

 The isthmus junction offers several advantages for fertilization, such as a conducive pH environment, appropriate nutrient supply, and ciliary movements that help transport the egg and sperm towards each other.
 These conditions enhance the chances of successful fertilization in this specific region of the fallopian tubes.